MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

     }
     ```

-### 3.5 If you use auto-backup to avoid getting incorrect information about devices please following the next steps:
+### 3.5 If you use auto-backup to avoid getting incorrect information about devices please follow the next steps:

 > [!NOTE]
-> Apps that target Android 6.0 (API level 23) or higher are automatically enabled for Auto Backup.
+> Apps that target Android 6.0 (API level 23) or higher have Auto Backup automatically enabled.

 > [!NOTE]
-> If you already have custom file with backup rules please switch on the third step.
+> If you already have a custom file with backup rules please switch to the third step.

   a.
-Create `appcenter_backup_rule.xml` file in the `res/xml` directory.
-This folder placed by the `android/app/src/main/` path.
+Create **appcenter_backup_rule.xml** file in the **android/app/src/main/res/xml** folder.

   b.
 Add in `AndroidManifest.xml` the `android:fullBackupContent` attribute to the `<application>` element with indicating on `appcenter_backup_rule.xml` file: